-The Provost’s Office is pleased to announce additional grant opportunities to recognize and encourage UConn faculty and instructors who commit to the creation, adaptation, adoption, and review of Open Educational Resources in their courses.
+The UConn Open and Affordable Initiative is pleased to announce grant award opportunities to recognize and encourage UConn faculty and instructors who commit to the creation, adaptation, adoption, and review of Open Educational Resources in their courses.
 This program will also encourage award winners to participate in a conference hosted by UConn to share how they developed these materials and provide opportunities to distribute them to those teaching in public and private institutions across the state.

-- $1,000-10,000 awards are available for faculty and instructors who transition their courses to include OER materials
+- $1,000 (and up) awards are available for faculty and instructors who transition their courses to include OER materials

 - $250 awards are available for faculty and instructors who review an open textbook relevant to their course

 In 2015, the University of Connecticut launched a university-wide initiative to promote the use of open and affordable textbooks.
 Recent research has demonstrated that open textbooks – low or no cost alternatives to traditional textbooks – are positively correlated with student success.
 Open textbooks, and more broadly, open educational resources (OERs), are scholarly content that is available free online for instructors and students to share, use, reuse and build upon, including formal materials like textbooks.